Our Investment strategy

 Risk Management

-• Financing Risk: As with all investments, there are risks that capital values and rental values can fall as well as rise.
-To mitigate against future unfavourable market forces, Stream 1 acquisitions will be made on the basis that the Council is willing and capable of holding property investments for the long term like 35 years +.
+- Financing Risk: As with all investments, there are risks that capital values and rental values can fall as well as rise.
+To mitigate against future unfavourable market forces, Stream 1 acquisitions will be made on the basis that we are willing and capable of holding property investments for the long term like 35 years +.
 This will ensure income and capital returns are considered over the long term thereby smoothing out any cyclical economic/property

 Where the purchase of a property is reliant on increases in borrowing the business case will factor in fixed rate borrowing costs.
-By utilising fixed rate borrowing options the Council will be protected from future increases in financing costs.
-The Council can mitigate the limitations that come with the term commitment characteristic of fixed rate options through using a portfolio of loans of different terms at different rates, as part of its wider Treasury Management Strategy, thereby creating options to ‘recycle’ loans for other purposes, should net disposals of assets held within the Investment Strategy exceed the value of net acquisitions.
+By utilising fixed rate borrowing options we will be protected from future increases in financing costs.
+We can mitigate the limitations that come with the term commitment characteristic of fixed rate options through using a portfolio of loans of different terms at different rates, as part of its wider Treasury Management Strategy, thereby creating options to ‘recycle’ loans for other purposes, should net disposals of assets held within the Investment Strategy exceed the value of net acquisitions.

 Void periods for commercial investment properties acquired under this Strategy will be monitored, and vacancy levels will be reported to the IGB throughout the year so that they can be actively managed.